Get mobile spyware protection

 Help protect your phone camera from prying eyes with Norton 360 Deluxe

-Keep your phone safe by planning your defense against hackers.
-To maximize security, download security software that comes with a powerful spyware scanner and a proven history of blocking hackers and catching covert cybersecurity threats—learn more about Norton 360 Deluxe.
+Help keep your phone safe by planning your defense against hackers.
+To maximize your phone’s security, install Norton 360 Deluxe, security software that comes with a powerful spyware scanner and a proven history of blocking hackers and catching covert cybersecurity threats.

 FAQs: How to know if someone is watching you through your phone camera